-- 2. Students are to wear clothing that does not expose any skin or undergarments from mid-thigh to the chest-line while standing.
+- 1. Clothing that creates a distraction for other students or causes a disruption in class is not permitted. - 2.
+Students are to wear clothing that does not expose any skin or undergarments from mid-thigh to the chest-line while standing.
 This includes shear, lace, and see-through garments. - 3.
 Tops should have a minimum of 1.5 inches of material across each shoulder. - 4.
 Oversized clothing, such as long trench coats, is not permissible. - 5.
-Clothing that displays alcohol, drugs, tobacco, or weapons is not permissible. - 6.
+Clothing that displays alcohol, drugs, tobacco, vaping, or weapons is not permissible.
+Any clothing with disrespectful language or images is not permitted. - 6.
 Clothing with gang related symbols is not permissible. - 7.
 Clothing with derogatory, sexual, terroristic, violent, or insulting messages is not permissible. - 8.
-Hats, bandanas, and other head coverings are NOT permissible inside the building. - 9.
+Hats, bandanas, and other head coverings (including sweatshirt hoods) are NOT permissible inside the building. - 9.
 Students cannot wear masks that cover the face, except masks worn over the nose and mouth for health reasons. - 10.
 Sunglasses are not permitted inside school buildings but can be worn outside. - 11.
-Shoes are required at all times. - 12.
-Pajamas and blankets are not permitted. - 13 During the instructional day, earbuds may be used with permission, only for educational purposes.
+Shoes are required at all times.
+Shoes with slick bottoms such as crocs, slippers, and flip-flops are discouraged. - 12.
+Pajamas and blankets are not permitted. - 13 During the instructional day, earbuds may be used with permission in classrooms only with teacher discretion.